jpboyce/doco/docs/azure/patterns-and-practices.md

 ### Use Approval Gates for Higher Environments

 With Classic Release Pipelines in Azure Devops, it is very easy to add approval gates to a release stage.

+### Use Unique Names for Deployments

+If a Bicep deployment is executed using the command-line tools, it will use a deployment name that defaults to the same name as the Bicep file.
+So a main.bicep file will create deployments called main.
+This behaviour will meant that past deployment details will be overwritten by the most recent one.

+If the `ARM Template deployment` task in Azure DevOps is used to perform Bicep deployments, it will use a generated name that includes the Bicep file.
+This ensures the deployments should have unique names and the deployment details are preserved.